cqawam/Jober/README.md

  ```bash
     python jober.py
  ```
-3. Check Output: The job postings are saved in the `job_posts` directory, with each file named according to the timestamp of when it was created.
+3. **Check Output**: The job postings are saved in the `job_posts` directory, with each file named according to the timestamp of when it was created.
+   ![jober_output.png]

 ## Customization:
 - **Interval Time**: Adjust the `waiting_time` variable to change how frequently the script fetches job listings.